-Community Correction Orders (CCO’s) are sentences handed down by Courts in relation to a range of offences, which can be imposed instead of or in addition to sentences of up to 12 months imprisonment.
-CCO’s can be handed down in relation to even very serious offences, which a maximum duration of 5 years.
+Community Corrections Orders (CCO’s) are serious orders and can form part of sentences handed down by Courts in relation to a range of offences, which can be imposed instead of or in addition to sentences of up to 12 months imprisonment.
+CCO’s can be handed down in relation to even very serious offences, which hold a maximum duration of 5 years.

 However, they are not simple nor lenient sentences.
 They impose a range of conditions, decided by the sentencing Magistrate or Judge, after Corrections assesses the accused person’s suitability for the order and recommends certain conditions.

 - supervision by the Department of Corrections;

 - treatment conditions;

 - a residential restriction condition;

 CCO’s can last for up to 5 years and can be onerous on the person.
 Sometimes people on CCO’s face situations which make compliance with the orders difficult.
 In such situations, the offender can apply for a variation of the order to the Court which sentenced them, or apply to the Secretary for a suspension of the order.
 However, if these steps are not taken and variation or suspension achieved, the offender may be charged with a breach (a criminal offence) and have to appear in Court.

 If you have been charged with a breach of a CCO, you should seek legal advice in relation to your options.